 I signed up for a Chess.com membership and starting plowing through all their lessons.
 I spent 30-60 minutes every day for the first two weeks of the year learning all the fundamentals and strategies I could.
-I put those skills to the test against computer opponents and managed to get all the way up to 1100 ELO.
+I put those skills to the test against computer opponents and managed to get all the way up to the 1100 rating ones.
 Three weeks into the year and I was flying high.
 I let my inflated ego get the better of me and figured it was time to test my skills against a real opponent.
 33 rapid games later and I have only managed to win 30% of them.

 There appear to be three major weaknesses in my game.